-Knowledge: We have a thorough knowledge of deadlines, procedure and general legal principals in our specific areas of law.
+Knowledge: We have a thorough knowledge of deadlines, procedure, and general legal principles in our specific areas of law.
 However, we do not know all aspects of the law on command.
 Each case is different and the law is constantly evolving as new case decisions are made and new laws are written or interpreted.
 But, along with our rule of "We don't play games," if we don't know - we will tell you and then figure it out.

 Attorney Fees and Costs: In this injury case, we are representing you on a contingency basis as set forth in our written agreement.
 Our contract covers our fees and costs.
 At the end of the case, we will provide you will a "Settlement Statement" or "Distribution Statement" which sets forth how any money recovered on your behalf gets distributed.

-: We promise you fair, compassionate representation without games.
+Fair Representation: We promise you fair, compassionate representation without games.
 But, be warned - we cannot work miracles and we will not cross ethical lines or play games during your representation even if it means we lose your case or you as a client.
 Simply, our law license and reputation is too valuable, took too long to obtain, and cost too much to obtain to risk it on any case!
 There are too many factors outside of the attorney's control, including the facts and the law, to give any guarantee.
 Even when the facts and law are on your side, you never know what a judge or jury will do.
 Instead, you should expect fair representation, which is accomplished by us fulfilling the above expectations.

 What We Expect from Our Clients